 Education Fund: This would be a solution for providing a sustained solution for households that demonstrates a state investment in the continuation of K-12 education through remote and blended learning services.

 The Utah Broadband Plan calls to create a statewide digital equity plan that “addresses broadband infrastructure and adoption, including device access, digital literacy training and support, and digital safety.”
 An adoption focused master plan will create statewide broadband adoption benchmarks that will guide grants focused on planning, program development, and public-private partnerships.
-This plan will be developed under the direction of the coordinating body, which will include key community, private, and public sector agencies such as: State Board of Education, Division of Multicultural Affairs, Dept. of Transportation, Dept. of Workforce Services, Dept. of Technology Services, Division of Indian Affairs, Division of Aging and Adult Services, Utah Education & Telehealth Network, Utah Communities Connect, Utah Division of Emergency Management and Governor’s Office of Economic Development.
-This project would be led by the State Broadband Adoption Coordinator with the Utah State Library Division.
+This plan will be developed under the direction of the coordinating body, which will include key community, private, and public sector agencies such as: State Board of Education, Division of Multicultural Affairs, Dept. of Transportation, Dept. of Workforce Services, Dept. of Technology Services, Division of Indian Affairs, Division of Aging and Adult Services, Utah Education & Telehealth Network, Utah Communities Connect, Utah Division of Emergency Management andthe Governor’s Office of Economic Development.
+This project would be led by the State DigitalAdoption Coordinator with the Utah State Library Division.

 Strategy Three: State Seed Grants to Innovate and Scale Local Broadband Adoption Efforts